-Passed in July 2019, RCW 70A.205.045 requires counties to include a contamination reduction outreach plan (CROP) within their SWMP either by amendment or update by July 1, 2021, or adopt the state's CROP.
+Passed in July 2019, RCW 70.95.090 requires counties to include a contamination reduction outreach plan (CROP) within their SWMP either by amendment or update by July 1, 2021, or adopt the state's CROP, which is not yet available.
 Plans are required to reduce contamination in recycling programs, identify key contaminants, analyze the costs and other impacts associated with the contaminants, and provide an outreach program.

 Recycling contamination outreach and education is discussed in more detail in Section 4.3.12.12.